peterzieba/5Vpld/README.md

 <a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.

 .SVF File - Serial Vector Format.
-This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
+Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
 CSIM - A tool for simulating the behavior of logic.
 This takes an .SI file and produces an .SO file.
+This is not concerned with timing, but simply logic states.

 <a href="https://www.winehq.org/">Wine</a> - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />